Jewish Women's Archive: Online exhibits

+Oral history collection

+In 2023, JWA launched the Nicki Newman Tanner Oral History Collection, bringing together more than 300 oral histories collected through JWA projects.
+The collection includes interviews with activists, community leaders and other participants in Jewish life in the United States, with transcripts available online and audio or video recordings available when permitted by the interviewees.

 Other resources

 We Remember is an online collection of personal reflections and reminiscences about recently deceased notable American Jewish women.
 This Week in History is a calendar of events that matches the current date with events in Jewish women's history.

 Leadership

 Notable staff and directors (as of 2023) include the CEO of JWA, Dr. Judith Rosenbaum.
 Their founding director is Dr. Gail Twersky Reimer.
 The current Chief Development Officer is Debra Cash, and their Chief Communications Officer and Encyclopedia Editor is Dr. Jennifer Sartori, co-director of the Adoption & Jewish Identity Project.

 Barbara Dobkin is the Founding Chair of JWA's Board, which is currently led by Rabbi Carole Balin.

 Founding leadership

 The founding board of directors included the following: